-What Can a Handyman Do in Hyde Park, Utah?
+What Can a Handyman Do Without a License in Hyde Park, Utah?

 Hyde Park (Cache County), Utah handymen generally need a Utah contractor license unless they stay within Utah’s “handyman exemption” for very small jobs (the exemption is commonly applied at $1,000 or less, including labor and materials, and you can’t split a larger project into smaller invoices to fit under the cap).
 Even when exempt from contractor licensing, you still need the Hyde Park City business license, must follow building permit rules, and you cannot perform regulated trades (electrical/plumbing/HVAC/gas) without the appropriate state trade license.